JSBmanD/docs/pages/apps/react-native.md

         branch.openURL("https://example.app.link/u3fzDwyyjF", {newActivity: true}) // Finish the Android current activity before opening the link.
 Results in a new activity window.
 Ignored on iOS.
         ```

-!!! note
+[block:callout]
+{
+  "type": "info",
+  "title": "When Not Using newActivity option",
-    If you aren't using the `newActivity` option, it is necessary to move the call to the `RNBranch.initSession method` to the main activity's `onResume` method instead of `onStart`.
+  "body": "If you aren't using the `newActivity` option, it is necessary to move the call to the `RNBranch.initSession method` to the main activity's `onResume` method instead of `onStart`."

-!!! warning
+}
+[/block]

+[block:callout]
+{
+  "type": "warning",
+  "title": "Handling a new deep link in your app",
-    Handling a new deep link in your app will clear the current session data and a new referred "open" will be attributed.
+  "body": "Handling a new deep link in your app will clear the current session data and a new referred "open" will be attributed."
+}
+[/block]

 - ### Handle push notifications